TI-Sin-Problemas/dolibarr-mxcfdi/README.md

 ### Main code

-GPLv3 or (at your option) any later version.
+GPLv3.
 See file COPYING for more information.

 ### Documentation